Amanda McKittrick Ros: Writing

 She wrote under the pen-name Amanda McKittrick Ros, possibly in an attempt to suggest a connection to the noble de Ros family of County Down.
 Ros was strongly influenced by the novelist Marie Corelli.
 She wrote: "My chief object of writing is and always has been, to write if possible in a strain all my own.
 This I find is why my writings are so much sought after."
 She imagined "the million and one who thirst for aught that drops from my pen", and predicted that she would "be talked about at the end of a thousand years."

 Her "admirers" included Aldous Huxley, Siegfried Sassoon, C. S. Lewis and Mark Twain.
 Her novel Irene Iddesleigh was published in 1897.
 Twain considered Irene "one of the greatest unintentionally humorous novels of all time".
 A reader sent a copy of Irene to humorist Barry Pain, who in an 1898 review called it "a thing that happens once in a million years", and sarcastically termed it "the book of the century".
 He reported that he was initially entertained, but soon "shrank before it in tears and terror".
-Ros retorted in her preface to Delina Delaney by branding Pain a "clay crab of corruption", suggesting that he was so hostile only because he was secretly in love with her.
-But Ros claimed to have made enough money from her second novel, Delina Delaney, to build a house, which she named Iddesleigh.
+Ros retorted by branding Pain a "clay crab of corruption" and wrote a twenty-page preface to her second novel, Delina Delaney, in which she disparaged Pain at length and suggested that he was so hostile only because he was secretly in love with her.
+But Ros claimed to have made enough money from Delina Delaney to build a house, which she named Iddesleigh.

 In Ros' last novel, Helen Huddleson, all the characters are named after various fruits: Lord Raspberry, Cherry Raspberry, Sir Peter Plum, Christopher Currant, the Earl of Grape, Madame Pear.
 Of Pear, Ros wrote: "she had a swell staff of sweet-faced helpers swathed in stratagem, whose members and garments glowed with the lust of the loose, sparkled with the tears of the tortured, shone with the sunlight of bribery, dangled with the diamonds of distrust, slashed with sapphires of scandals..."

-Ros believed that her critics lacked sufficient intellect to appreciate her talent, and was convinced that they conspired against her for revealing the corruption of society's ruling classes, thereby disturbing "the bowels of millions".
+Ros wrote that her critics lacked sufficient intellect to appreciate her talent, and that they conspired against her for revealing the corruption of society's ruling classes, thereby disturbing "the bowels of millions".